Rhotanini: Genus Sumangala Distant 1911

-The genus Sumangala is a small genus of Rhotanini (13 described species) which is found in tropical parts of southern Asia as well as in some neighbouring islands like Sri Lanka, Taiwan, the Philippines and parts of Indonesia.
-The species can be recognised by the venation of the forewings where the branch of the cubitus joins the first branch of the media (arrow in illustration on the right).
+The genus Sumangala is a small genus of Rhotanini (13 described species as of 2026) which is found in tropical parts of southern Asia as well as in some neighbouring islands like Sri Lanka, Taiwan, the Philippines and parts of Indonesia.
+The species can be recognised by the venation of the forewings where a branch of the cubitus anterior (CuA1) joins the basal branch of the media (arrow in illustration on the right).
 Both veins separate again after a short distance and reach the margin at the end of the wing separately.
-The first branch of the media does not fork like in other genera of the Rhotanini and as a consequence only 6 veins of the cubitus-media complex reach the margin at the end of the wing, a feature which is only shared by the genus Saccharodite.
+The basal branch of the media does not fork like in other genera of the Rhotanini and as a consequence only 6 veins of the cubitus-media complex reach the margin at the end of the wing, a feature which is only shared by the genus Saccharodite.
 Nearly all species of Sumangala are lightly coloured with whitish wings and mostly lack particular wing patterns.